Vipsy-123/Lidar_raspi/README.md

-# Robocon Robot Alignment using Lidar and Raspberry Pi
+# Omniwheel Robot Angle Alignment using Lidar and Raspberry Pi

 ## Overview